Homemade Garlic Naan Recipe

 Cilantro/ coriander leaves – 2 tbsp, finely chopped

-1) In a small bowl, proof the yeast by combining it with sugar, lukewarm water and whole milk.
+1) In a small bowl, proof the yeast by combining it with lukewarm water, whole milk and sugar.
 Stir gently to dissolve.
 Let stand 2 – 3 minutes until foam appears.

 2) In a large bowl, add flour, salt, 1 tbsp yoghurt and 1 tbsp oil.
 Add the yeast mix.
 Mix well and knead until the dough comes together, around 2 – 3 minutes.
-Add 1 tbsp oil and knead for 2 – 3 minutes until smooth and elastic. ( If the dough seems stickily wet, sprinkle a little flour and knead again.
+Rinse your hands and wipe with a paper towel till dry(makes it easy to handle the dough).
+Add 1 tbsp oil to the dough and knead for 2 – 3 minutes until smooth and elastic. ( If the dough seems stickily wet, sprinkle a little flour and knead again.
 And if it is dry, add 1 – 2 tsp or enough warm water and knead till smooth.)

 3) Form the dough into a round ball and place in an oiled bowl, turn to coat the entire ball with oil so it doesn’t form a skin.
 Cover with plastic wrap or with a towel and let it rise in a warm place until doubled in size about 1.5 – 2 hrs.